-How to Write a Résumé Header: What to Include and Examples
+How to Write a Résumé Header (What to Include and Examples)

-Reviewed by Melina Theodorou
+Reviewed by Electra Michaelidou

 When you begin the entire process of writing a résumé, your focus will likely be on effectively marketing your top skills, experience and qualifications — and rightfully so.
 It is in these sections, after all, that employers will spend most of their reading time to assess whether you’re, one, qualified for the job and, two, worthy of a job interview.